Challenges in marketing the ocarina

 Melody instruments are 'weird'

 I think melody instruments are culturally weird in the current world.
-Mainstream pop music is often based on digital synthesisers, and is vocal focused.
-Within this framework, melody instruments have little space to occupy besides interludes, and mainly feature in film nnd video game music.
-It may be the case that people lack a personal connection to these instruments or have little intuitive sense of what they are good for.
+Mainstream pop music is often based on digital synthesisers, and is vocal-focused.
+Within this framework, melody instruments have little space to occupy besides interludes, and mainly feature in film and video game music.
+It may be the case that people lack a personal connection to these instruments or have little intuitive sense of what they are suitable for.

 The problem with Ocarina of Time

-Ocarinas have been featured in a number of games in the Legend of Zelda franchise, and probably the most well known of these is Ocarina of Time.
-This is a double edged sword.
-It has brought awareness of the ocarina to a wider audience, but the 'ocarina' in the game is a poor depiction of the real instrument.
+Ocarinas have been featured in several games in the Legend of Zelda franchise, and probably the most well-known of these is Ocarina of Time.
+This is a double-edged sword.
+It has brought awareness of the ocarina to a broader audience, but for various reasons a lot of that attention does not lead to people learning to play the instrument well.

 Being their first exposure to the instrument, many people assume that this is how an ocarina should look.
 They seek out examples that follow this design, without being aware of its problems.
-Consequently, they get an example of an ocarina which is harder to play than one designed only as a serious instrument and are probably not aware of this.
+Consequently, they end up with an ocarina which is harder to play than one designed solely as a serious instrument, and they are probably not aware of this.

-- The fingering is basically standardised, but ergonomics, weight distribution and similar are not.
+- The fingering is standardised, but ergonomics, weight distribution and similar are not.

 - Ocarinas are often designed for visuals first, and there is a lack of awareness of how design impacts playability.